11061055/goleveldb_server/README.md

 ## Description

-the above scene name file as date, data will be saved in /data/logs/leveldb/db/2020.03.20/ and we can easily use
+the above scene uses file as date, data will be saved in /data/logs/leveldb/db/2020.03.20/ and we can easily use

 it to save log file and rotate everyday to delete old one, file can also be distinguished according to different